On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 Fix a subset $S\subseteq \MM$.
 If there exists a profile $\veco\in \PP^n$ such that all agents strongly desire $S$, and yet $S\subseteq f_i\veco$ for some $i\in \NN$, then agent $i$ controls $S$ with respect to $f$. \end{restatable}

 The original version of the Control Lemma presented in \cite{AmanatidisBCM17} was proven only for $n=2$ agents, but without requiring that $f$ be neutral.
-Additionally, since any partition mechanism for $n=2$ agents is trivially non-bossy (neither agent can affect the others outcome without affecting their own), the requirement of non-bossiness was satisfied (implicitly), but not explicitly stated as a requirement.
+Additionally, since any partition mechanism for $n=2$ agents is trivially non-bossy (neither agent can affect the {other's} outcome without affecting their own), the requirement of non-bossiness was satisfied (implicitly), but not explicitly stated as a requirement.
 We require it and only consider mechanisms that are non-bossy.
-Finally, we prove the lemma for a wide range of ordinal preference classes, while the original version was proven for additive valuation functions.
-Thus, our version of the lemma is weaker for $n=2$ agents, but our result holds for all $n$ and for a wider range of preference classes.
-We also present counterexamples showing that all three properties of the mechanism (being truthful, non-bossy, and neutral) are necessary for $n\geq 3$ agents (\cref{lemma:control_tight}).
+Finally, we prove the lemma for a wide range of ordinal preference classes, while the original version was proven for additive valuation functions. {Our proof of the Control Lemma follows a vastly different approach to that of \cite{AmanatidisBCM17}: proving this result directly for $n\geq 3$ agents appears to be very hard, thus {we} {present an alternative approach which} makes use of an inherent connection between ``strong desire'' and lexicographic preferences to prove the lemma, using the characterization for lexicographic preferences shown earlier.} Thus, our version of the lemma is weaker for $n=2$ agents, but our result holds for all $n$ and for a wider range of preference classes.
+We also present counterexamples showing that all three properties of the mechanism (being truthful, non-bossy, and neutral) are necessary for $n\geq 3$ agents (\cref{lemma:control-tight}).

-In \cite{AmanatidisBCM17} the Control Lemma is proven directly for truthful partition mechanisms for two agents.
-Unfortunately, we could not find such a direct proof for $n\geq 3$ agents.
-Instead, our proof relies heavily on the full characterization of allocation mechanisms that are truthful, non-bossy, and neutral when the agents preferences are lexicographic (\cref{proposition:lexi_case}).
-We are able to use this characterization to prove the Control Lemma for any preference class which contains the lexicographic preferences.

 {We use the Control Lemma to prove} the characterization for the case of partition mechanisms when the permutations-closed class of preferences is strict and contains the lexicographic preferences.
 We then show that the result can be extended to get the same characterization (as serial-quota mechanisms) not only for partition mechanisms but also for allocation mechanisms (that do not have to allocate all goods), using a reduction argument.